What Is a NOW Account?

 Can you still earn interest on a checking account – even though NOW accounts are less available?

 Yes.
 Many checking accounts pay interest.
-The best rates are often reserved for those consumers who have significant deposits, with the average interest rates for checking accounts being .06 percent APY.
+The best rates are often reserved for those consumers who have significant deposits, with the average interest rates for checking accounts being .06 percent annual percentage yield (APY).

 Online-Only Banks Often Have Much Higher Interest Rates on Checking Accounts

 NOW accounts ultimately paved the way for standard interest-bearing checking accounts.
-But in order to get the best deal on an interest-bearing checking account, you really do need to compare rates across institutions, because they vary greatly.
+But to get the best deal on an interest-bearing checking account, you do need to compare rates across institutions, because they vary greatly.